kata-ai/development-standard/frontend/README.md

 In general, using static typing in your JavaScript code [can help prevent about 15%](https://blog.acolyer.org/2017/09/19/to-type-or-not-to-type-quantifying-detectable-bugs-in-javascript/) of the bugs that end up in committed code.
 Not only static typing, TypeScript also provides various productivity enhancements like advanced statement completion, as well as smart code refactoring.

-This document outlines the general styleguide for TypeScript projects within Kata.ai
+This document outlines the general styleguide for TypeScript projects within Kata.ai.
+Our styleguide is mostly derived from the [Airbnb JavaScript styleguide](https://github.com/airbnb/javascript), with changes made to accomodate TypeScript projects.

 [Read the TypeScript Styleguide](./docs/typescript-guidelines.md)

 ### React Styleguide

 [React](https://reactjs.org/) is the framework we choose for building frontend projects at Kata.ai.
-This document outlines React-specific styleguide.
+We chose this framework due to its ease of use, as well as extensive community support and library ecosystem.
+This document outlines React-specific extensions for our TypeScripy Styleguide.

 [Read the React Styleguide](./docs/react-guidelines.md)